Cai1Hsu/CharVideo/README.md

 ## Usage

-​	-f						Specify the value of the fps
+        -f						Specify the value of the fps

-​	-r						Specify the value of the resolution/ratio
+        -r						Specify the value of the resolution/ratio

-​	-a						Enable audio player
+        -a						Enable audio player

-​	--realtime		  Render frames while playing
+        -realtime		        Render frames while playing

+        -c                      Play the video with colors